Menopause and Brain Fog: Why It Happens and How to Fix It

 2. Sleep Problems

 Hot flashes, night sweats, and restless nights can lead to poor sleep, and poor sleep affects how your brain processes information.
-Without enough rest, your memory and attention take a hit.
-Even one night of interrupted sleep can leave you feeling foggy the next day.

 3. Stress and Mental Load